 Frankenstein AI Videos

 Direct Mary Shelley's gothic in your browser with Morphic's Frankenstein AI video generator.
-Generate Frankenstein scenes like the creature opening a yellow eye as lightning forks at the lab window, the Mer de Glace confrontation under Mont Blanc, or wedding-night candlelight at Évian, and pair them with the Speech and Music tools to layer Walton's letters and score the storm.
-Stitch the chapters into a gothic-sci-fi episode.
+Generate the creature opening a yellow eye or the Mer de Glace confrontation, layer Walton's letters with Speech and Music, then stitch a gothic-sci-fi episode.

 Frankenstein characters you can direct